-Section 7.
+1 Section 7.
 Other Remedies Available at Death

-- (a) At the death of an individual, the surviving spouse or a personal representative, heir, or nonprobate transferee of the decedent may assert a right with respect to property to which this [act] applies based on an act of: - (1) the surviving spouse or decedent during the marriage; or - (2) the decedent that takes effect at the death of the decedent. - (b) In determining the rights available under subsection (a) and the corresponding remedies, a court: - 25 (1) shall apply equitable principles; and - 26 (2) may, in its discretion, also consider the community property law of the 27 jurisdiction where the decedent or the surviving spouse was domiciled when the property was 28 acquired or enhanced.
+- 2 (a) At the death of an individual, the surviving spouse or a personal representative, heir, - 3 or nonprobate transferee of the decedent may assert a right based on an act of: - 4 (1) the surviving spouse or decedent during the marriage; or - 5 (2) the decedent that takes effect at the death of the decedent. - 6 (b) In determining the rights available under subsection (a) and the corresponding - 7 remedies, a court: - 8 (1) shall apply equitable principles; and - 9 (2) may consider the community property law of the jurisdiction where the - decedent or the surviving spouse was domiciled when the property was acquired or enhanced.